ahiyantra/ahiyantra/index.md

-# Swarn "A. Y." S. Warshaneyan
+# Swarn "A. Y." S. Warshaneyan (スワーン・ワーシュネヤン)

-## SDE (AR/VR) & Unity/C# Developer
+## SDE | Web, Game, Simulation & XR

-### About
+### Introduction:

+I'm a software engineer with academic research & commercial work experience, striving to create likeable products & services.
+My skills are mainly in full-stack (front-end/back-end) web & game (unity/unreal) development.
+I've worked on computer simulation & extended reality (augmented/mixed/virtual reality) projects.
+I'm interested in robotics & artificial intelligence.
+I can be described as adept at working with Python, Visual Studio, dot NET, Unity, C# and Git (other than some additional ones — such as JavaScript, SQL, Bash, Linux, Unreal, ROS and C++) through Agile and DevOps methods.
+I've a bachelor of technology (a general technology & engineering degree with a specialization, 4 years long, 2016 - 2020) in biotechnology & bioinformatics from Amity University, India.
+I'm fluent in English & Hindi.
+I've basic knowledge of German & Japanese cultures & languages due to personal interest.
+I'm currently learning the Japanese language from The Japan Foundation's e-learning platform, Minato.
+I'm also learning the Gazebo simulator for robotics simulation.

-I'm a software development engineer striving to create likeable products & services.
-My interests lie mainly in web/game development, with a specialization in the field of "extended reality" (also known as "augmented/mixed/virtual reality").
-I'm also interested in robotics & simulations.
-I've completed my college education for a bachelor's of technology in biotechnology (engineering degree).
-I'm constantly working on improving my understanding of web/game development & associated topics.
-My hobbies include reading in general & learning new things.
-I believe that possessing a rational, utilitarian, practical & realistic approach is important.
-I occasionally work on research topics that are relevant to me.
-My mindset as a professional includes not minding either traveling or relocating if my responsibilities require me to, since I'm always interested in experiencing an adventure.
-If something about me piques your curiosity, then please feel free to contact me about it.
-Other than that, I recommend checking out my various personal projects.
+I constantly work on improving my understanding of full-stack web & game programming.
+My hobbies include reading, learning & machines in general.
+My mindset as a professional includes not minding either traveling or relocating when required.
+I'm prepared for experiencing adventures.
+I feel that going through a new experience is never a bad thing.
+If something about my profile piques your curiosity, then please feel free to contact me about it.
+Other than that, I recommend checking out my various personal & professional projects.

-Relevant quote:
-"Keep iterating.
+Relevant quote: "Keep iterating.
 Everyone starts somewhere.
-Becoming a beginner is always the first step towards becoming an expert."
+Becoming a beginner is always the first step towards becoming an expert." (source unknown)
-— unknown

 ------------